Glossary

 A shipment's terms can either be delivered-duty-paid (DDP) or delivered-at-place (DAP).

-In DDP shipments, customers pays all duties, fees, and import taxes upfront, during the checkout process.
+In DDP shipments, customers pay all duties, fees, and import taxes upfront during checkout.
 Upon product delivery, there are no additional charges they must pay.

 Stock keeping unit (SKU)